Pusty/rarvm-debugger/README.md

 ## Example 05

 An example of included static binary data.
-Will copy over the static data to output it
+It copies over the static data to output it

 ## References